ming024/FastSpeech2/README.md

 The model takes less than 10k steps (less than 1 hour on my GTX1080 GPU) of training to generate audio samples with acceptable quality, which is much more efficient than the autoregressive models such as Tacotron2.

 There might be some room for improvement for this repository.
 For example, I just simply add up the duration loss, f0 loss, energy loss and mel loss without any weighting.
-Please inform me if you find any useful tip for training the FastSpeech2 model.

 # TensorBoard